hanelliotn/hanelliotn/README.md

 development that involve Github APIs, AWS, Docker, Jenkins, Grafana and Shell, with Python and Java as main programming languages.

-I would love to grow my skills in the field of data science, AI/ML and bioinformatics.
+I would love to grow my skills in the field of data science and AI/ML.
 For inquiries, please contact me via Gmail button above.

 <!--